 But there is plenty of insight, including some new insights you won’t find in any other dating book.

-I learned quite a few new things from him -both his insightful blog and this book-, and it certainly helped me to make the website and products better.
+It certainly helped me to make the website and products better.

 Check out the: